- April 13, 2018

 Think about how long it takes you to put an address into the map app on your smart phone.
 Or, ponder how many seconds it takes to text your friend to say you are running 10 minutes late.
 In your mind, you may think these actions take just a second.
 No — you’d be taking your eyes off the road for at least at least five seconds.

 How long is five seconds behind the wheel?
 Think of it this way: If you were driving on the 405 Los Angeles at 55 mph, five seconds is like driving the length of a football field and not looking.
-It is estimated that texting and driving makes it 23 times more likely you will be in a car accident.
+Given that texting and driving increases the likelihood of a car accident by 23 times, seeking advice from an

 Texting and driving is not the worst of distracted driving, either.
 One survey shows that one out of five drivers admitted to surfing the Internet while driving!
 Doing a Google search while driving is extremely dangerous and illegal.